Driving in Mexico: Everything You Need to Know

 Now, before I get into driving culture, let me make two comments.
 First, most drivers in Mexico are perfectly competent and respectful.
 It’s just easy to notice the bad ones.
 Second, Toluca (where I live) is particularly famous for bad drivers.
 So, please remember that the common annoyances I mention below for sure don’t apply to all parts of Mexico, nor to all Mexicans.

 Besides running red lights, drivers also commonly run stop signs.
 At 4-way intersections without a traffic light, people usually don’t alternate, but instead push their way through whenever they can.
 This also happens when lanes merge—people don’t take turns, which ends up causing a lot more traffic.

 Another major cause of bad traffic is that people tend to park anywhere, sometimes blocking an entire lane of a busy road or invading the sidewalk.
-And if it’s not someone parking in an inconvenient spot, then it’s a taxi driver, either letting someone out or simply waiting for a fare.
+And if it’s not someone parking in an inconvenient spot, then it’s a taxi driver, either letting someone out or simply waiting for a customer.

 Yet another annoyance is that many people don’t use their turn signals.
 You’ll see drivers making incredible turns in heavy traffic, including U-turns, which are legal as long as there isn’t a sign against it.
 You’ll also see people taking turns really wide, even on the highway, continually crossing back and forth across the white lines.